 Communications

-The Communications Committee publicizes current and future events at WES through the WES website, the monthly newsletter HaHodesh, and the weekly newsletter HaShavua.
+Publicizes current and future events at WES through the WES website, the monthly calendar, the weekly calendar, and social media.

 HaMinyan

-The HaMinyan Committee creates lay-led, participatory and often experimental services.
+Creates lay-led, participatory and often experimental services.
 Each service is unique.
-HaMinyan presents a lay-lead Kabbalat Shabbat service on the fifth Friday evening in months where there is a fifth Friday (approximately four times per year).
+HaMinyan presents a lay-lead Kabbalat Shabbat service on the fifth Friday evening when they occur.

 Israel Connections

-The Israel Connections Committee expresses our community’s concern for and connections to the State of Israel.
+Expresses our community’s concern for, and connections to, the State of Israel.
 We provide programs and activities that include the history of Israel and current issues and developments facing Israel.

 Jewish Family Life & Learning (JFLL)

-The JFLL Committee acts as a lay leadership advisory group for all JFLL programming.
-The committee is made up of those who have children in the JFLL program as well as synagogue members who do not.
+Acts as a lay leadership advisory group for all JFLL programming.
+The committee is made up of those who have children in the JFLL program as well as other synagogue members.

 Membership

-The Membership Committee seeks to attract, retain, and grow a vibrant, diverse, and committed membership.
+Seeks to attract, retain, and grow a vibrant, diverse, and committed membership.
 We welcome visitors to services as well as to all our programs.
-We hold open house Shabbat services each fall for prospective members and a new member Shabbat in December.
+We hold open house Shabbat services each fall for prospective members, a new member reception, and a new member Shabbat.

 Retreat

 Each June, our community has a weekend-long retreat to the Berkshires where we escape from the city, decompress, and get to know each other in a relaxed environment.
-In consultation with the clergy and education director, the Retreat Planning Committee develops the retreat theme and sessions, recruits session leaders, coordinates with the site, and takes care of all the logistics for a successful retreat.
+In consultation with the clergy and education director, the Retreat Planning Committee develops the retreat theme and sessions, recruits session leaders and coordinates all of the logistics for a successful retreat.
 The Committee operates from December through June and we are happy to welcome new members each year!

 Ritual